 replicaof redis-server1.your_domain 6379

-- Restart all servers (first the primary, then the subordinates):
+1. Restart all servers (primary first, then subordinates):

 sudo systemctl restart redis-server